Biltmore Offers Free Admission to Kids During Summer

 Photo courtesy of The Biltmore Company

-Summer is the perfect time to visit America’s largest home, the Biltmore House, as kids 16 and younger are admitted to the estate for the day for free (with ticketed adult).
-The summer special runs May 25 through Labor Day, Sept.
-3.
+Summer is the perfect time to visit America’s largest home, the Biltmore House, as kids 16 and younger are admitted to the estate for the day for free with ticketed adult.
+(All kids require a ticket for admission.
+Up to two kids per adult ticket, with online purchase.
+For more than two kids per adult, please call 800-411-3812 to complete your purchase.)
+The summer special runs through May 24 through Labor Day, Sept.
+2.

 There’s also no shortage of kid-friendly fun while visiting Biltmore: